evennia/evennia/docs/source/Components/EvMenu.md

  - `debug` (bool): If set, the `menudebug` command will be made available in the menu.
 Use it to list the current state of the menu and use `menudebug <variable>` to inspect a specific state variable from the list.
  - All other keyword arguments will be available as initial data for the nodes.
 They will be available in all nodes as properties on `caller.ndb._evmenu` (see below).
-These will also survive a `@reload` if the menu is `persistent`.
+These will also survive a `reload` if the menu is `persistent`.

 You don't need to store the EvMenu instance anywhere - the very act of initializing it will store it as `caller.ndb._evmenu` on the `caller`.
 This object will be deleted automatically when the menu is exited and you can also use it to store your own temporary variables for access throughout the menu.
 Temporary variables you store on a persistent `_evmenu` as it runs will *not* survive a `@reload`, only those you set as part of the original `EvMenu` call.

 ## The Menu nodes